rcaught/datasette-updated/README.md

 datasette install datasette-updated
 ```
 ## Usage
-You can have a different updated value per table, database or Datasette instance.
-If undefined at any level, values will fall back in that order.
-If no value is set, updated will be `unknown`.
+You can have a different `updated` value per table, database or Datasette instance.
+If undefined at any level, `updated` will fall back in that order.
+If no value is set, `updated` will be `unknown`.

 ### Base metadata configuration
-If you have known values, you can define them in your base `metadata.(json|yml)`:
+If you have known `updated` values, you can define them in your base `metadata.(json|yml)`:
 ```json
 {
   "plugins": {